FAQs

 What is Jeffrey Williams Landscaping policy on end of the year property repairs?

-Jeffrey Williams Landscaping will reasonably repair damage to your property caused by our sole gross negligence.
-Jeffrey Williams Landscaping is not responsible for chain marks, scratches or gouges resulting from normal snow removal operations, nor will be responsible for driveway damage resulting from poor construction, driveways that sink due to a saturated base or poor compaction.
-Jeffrey Williams Landscaping is not responsible for damage to property left in, constructed or placed adjacent to the driveway that is not clearly visible to the operator and properly marked by the homeowner.
+Jeffrey Williams Landscaping Service will repair property damage caused by our gross negligence.
+We are not responsible for chain marks, scratches, or gouges from normal snow removal operations or driveway damage due to poor construction or compaction.
+We are also not responsible for damage to property that is not clearly visible and marked by the homeowner.